intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/ASR/README.md

 Right click and select **Update Driver** -> **Browse my computer for drivers**.
 And then manually select the unzipped driver folder to install.

 ## Example: Predict Tokens using `generate()` API
-In the example [generate.py](./generate.py), we show a basic use case for a phi-3-vision model to predict the next N tokens using `generate()` API, with IPEX-LLM INT4 optimizations on Intel NPUs.
+In the example [generate.py](./generate.py), we show a basic use case for a paraformer model to predict the next N tokens using `generate()` API, with IPEX-LLM INT4 optimizations on Intel NPUs.
 ### 1. Install
 #### 1.1 Installation on Windows
 We suggest using conda to manage environment: